MicrosoftDocs/flow-docs.pt-br/flow-docs/developer/business-process-flows-code.md

 Você pode recuperar o nome da sua entidade de fluxo do processo empresarial usando qualquer uma das seguintes maneiras:

-- **Usando a interface do usuário**: use a interface do usuário de personalização para navegar até sua entidade de fluxo do processo empresarial:
+- **Usando a interface do usuário**: use a interface do usuário de personalização para navegar até a entidade de fluxo do processo empresarial:

     ![](media/bpf-entity-name.png)
 - **Usando a API Web**: use a seguinte solicitação: